ading2210/edpuzzle-answers/README.md

  - Can automatically answer all the multiple-choice questions in an assignment
  - Includes a video skipper which allows for arbitrary navigation within an assignment
  - Has a tool to change the video speed
+ - Has an option to prevent pausing the video when the tab is hidden
  - Shows various stats about the assignment
  - Has a decent looking GUI
  - No login or extension required